How Do Cats Get Worms?

 Can humans become infected with tapeworms?

 Again, prevention is always the best form of battling intestinal parasites.
-Preventing flea infestations in your yard and home by administering a monthly flea preventative to your cat is one of the easiest ways to keep tapeworms OUT of your cat’s stomach and your home!
+Preventing flea infestations in your yard and home by administering a monthly flea preventative to your cat is one of the easiest ways to keep tapeworms out of your cat’s stomach and your home.

 4. Coccidia